MarcinCzerkas/Fleet-Monitoring-Dashboard/README.md

 This transformation improved reporting efficiency, increased data reliability, and enabled faster, data-driven decision-making across the department.

+✅ **By developing this report, I delivered an analysis focused on future pricing risk.
+The findings informed executive decisions and helped mitigate a potentially significant financial impact.**

 # 💡 Background

 First of all, let me explain why there was a need for this project.